Zoetis (NYSE:ZTS) PT Raised to $220.00 at Piper Sandler

 The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 4th.
 Shareholders of record on Friday, April 19th will be issued a $0.432 dividend.
 The ex-dividend date is Thursday, April 18th.
 This represents a $1.73 dividend on an annualized basis and a yield of 0.88%.
 Zoetis’s dividend payout ratio is currently 34.12%.

 In other Zoetis news, EVP Roxanne Lagano sold 923 shares of the firm’s stock in a transaction that occurred on Thursday, January 18th.
 The shares were sold at an average price of $191.43, for a total value of $176,689.89.
 Following the sale, the executive vice president now owns 17,569 shares in the company, valued at $3,363,233.67.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Over the last 90 days, insiders have sold 3,786 shares of company stock worth $748,470.
-0.12% of the stock is owned by company insiders.
+Insiders have sold 3,786 shares of company stock valued at $748,470 over the last quarter.
+Insiders own 0.12% of the company’s stock.

 Institutional Investors Weigh In On Zoetis